Israeli forces storm main hospital in southern Gaza after prolonged standoff and partial evacuation

 RAFAH, Gaza Strip (AP) — Israeli forces stormed the main hospital in southern Gaza on Thursday, hours after Israeli fire killed a patient and wounded six others inside the complex.
 The Israeli army said it was a limited operation seeking the remains of hostages taken by Hamas.

-The raid came a day after the army sought to evacuate thousands of displaced people who had taken shelter at the Nasser Hospital in Khan Younis.
-The southern city has been the main target of Israel's offensive against Hamas in recent weeks.
+The raid came a day after the army sought to evacuate thousands of displaced people who had taken shelter at Nasser Hospital in Khan Younis.
+The southern city has been one of the main targets of Israel's offensive against Hamas in a war that also has fueled escalating violence between Israel and Lebanon's Hezbollah militant group over the last 48 hours.

 The military said it had "credible intelligence" that Hamas had held hostages at the hospital and that the remains of hostages might still be inside.
 Rear Adm.
 Daniel Hagari, the chief military spokesperson, said forces were conducting a "precise and limited" operation there and would not forcibly evacuate medics or patients.
 Israel accuses Hamas of using hospitals and other civilian structures to shield its fighters.

+A released hostage told The Associated Press last month that she and over two dozen other captives had been held in Nasser Hospital.
+International law prohibits the targeting of medical facilities, but they can lose those protections if they are used for military purposes.

-Gaza's Health Ministry spokesperson Ashraf al-Qidra said Israel had launched a “massive incursion” with heavy shooting that wounded many of the displaced people who had sheltered there.
+Gaza's Health Ministry spokesperson Ashraf al-Qidra said Israel had launched a “massive incursion” with heavy shooting that wounded displaced people still sheltering there.
 He said the military had ordered medics to move all patients into an older building that was not properly equipped for their treatment.

 “Many cannot evacuate, such as those with lower limb amputations, severe burns, or the elderly,” he said in an interview with the Al Jazeera network.